sci-42ver/SICP_SDF/sicp_notes.md

                                     files))))
 ```
 - Here `reducer` manipulates with "value" in kv pairs.
+- > Therefore, the reducer doesn’t need to look at keys at all; its two arguments are a *value* and the result of the *partial accumulation* of values already done
+  same as `fold`.
 ## Week 5
 - > Notice that read and print are not functional programming; read returns a *different* value each time it’s called, and print *changes something* in the world instead of just returning a value.
   See https://en.wikipedia.org/wiki/Pure_function and https://stackoverflow.com/a/903126/21294350.